MattoElGato/multi-docker-k8s/README.md

-# multi-docker
+# multi-docker-k8s
-Training repo for deploying multi container apps
+Practice repo for multi-container deployment on Kubernetes